imixs/imixs-adapters/imixs-adapters-ldap-ejb/README.md

     ldap.user-attributes=uid,SN,CN,mail
     # Group lookup
     ldap.group-search-filter=(member=%d)
+    # Cache (1h)
+    ldap.cache-expires=3600000
+    ldap.cache-size=100

 ### User Attributes
 The property ldap.user-attrbutes can hold a list of ldap attributes to be stored in the corresponding User Profile document.
 The attributes are comma separated.
 Optional a target-fieldname can be defined by | followed by the document item:

     ldap.user-attributes=uid,SN,CN,mail|txtEmail

+## Caching

+The LDAP Lookup service is using an internal cache.
+The cache size and cache duration is defined by the imixs.properties

+    ldap.cache-expires=3600000
+    ldap.cache-size=100

+Note: A system-check form the web-front-end did discard the ProfileService cache, but not the ldapLookupService cache.
+This means to discard the ldap cache you can either wait for the ldap.cach-expires period or you can restart the application.

 ## LDAP User Interceptor